gilzoide/godot-lua-pluginscript/README.md

-The GDNativeLibrary file `lua_pluginscript.gdnlib` is already configured to use the built files stored in the `build` folder, so that one can use this repository directly inside a Godot project.
+The GDNativeLibrary file `lua_pluginscript.gdnlib` is already configured to use the built files stored in the `build` folder, so that one can use this repository directly inside a Godot project under the folder `addons/godot-lua-pluginscript`.

 ## Third-party software